-- Nominations for spring 2017 PHF Graduate Assistantships will be accepted beginning August 29, 2017.
-Applications are due no later than 4 pm on October 17, 2016 in the Graduate School.
+- Nominations for fall 2017 PHF Graduate Assistantships will be accepted beginning May 8, 2017.
+Applications are due no later than 4 pm on June 29, 2016 in the Graduate School.

 - A graduate program may nominate as many students as are eligible.

 Applicants will prepare an application package that consists of the following items: